-The Indiana Center for Cognitive Behavioral Therapy (ICCBT) is an Integrative Psychiatric Practice that including Psychiatric Evaluation, Psychotherapy, Nutrition management and Medication management options.
+The Indiana Center for Cognitive Behavior Therapy (ICCBT) is an Integrative Psychiatric Practice that includes Psychiatric Evaluation, Psychotherapy, Nutrition management , Genetic Testing, Supplement use or Medication management options.

 For more information: Contact us at: firstname.lastname@example.org or 260-969-5583

 ICCBT specializes in CBT which includes: Dialectical Behavior Therapy (DBT), Exposure and Response Prevention (ERP), Acceptance and Commitment Therapy (ACT) and many other specialities, Eye Movement Desensitization and Reprocessing (EMDR), Psychiatric Medication Psychiatric Care and many other specialties.

 ICCBT has specialists that are trained to help with with depression, anxiety, Personality Disorders, Substance Misuse disorders, OCD (obsessive compulsive disorder) PTSD (stress disorders), ADHD, erectile dysfunction, anger, panic, bipolar disorder, chronic pain, tinnitus, eating disorders, general coping skills training, infidelity, parenting issues, child/adolescent behavior problems, individual therapy, relationship, couple or marriage and family problems.

 A group of separate but overlapping anxiety based disorders include: panic, social phobia, insomnia, agoraphobia, obsessive-compulsive disorder, generalized anxiety disorder and PTSD.
 The most common problems are anxiety disorders and depressive disorders.
 One out of four people will suffer from these disorders at some point in their lives.
 It is not uncommon for these two disorders to co-occur.